-Metric Description Employees who identify as having a disability The proportion of employees that have selected one or more of the disability conditions (including, but not limited to, physical or intellectual conditions, vision impairment, etc.) in the Group's biannual people and culture survey.
-It excludes Aussie Home Loans, Bankwest, ASB businesses in New Zealand, and businesses in Indonesia.
-Employees who identify as LGBTI The proportion of employees that identify as Lesbian, Gay, Bisexual, Transgender, Intersex (LGBTI) or other, by nominating one or more of the LGBTI options in the Group's biannual people and culture survey.
-It excludes Aussie Home Loans, Bankwest, ASB businesses in New Zealand and businesses in Indonesia, China, Vietnam and Singapore.
-Employees with caring responsibilities The proportion of employees that have selected any of the caring responsibility options (including, but not limited to, caring for elderly, children, people with chronic conditions, etc.) in the Group's biannual people and culture survey.
-It excludes Aussie Home Loans, Bankwest and ASB businesses in New Zealand.
-Employees working flexibly The proportion of employees that indicated they have used any of the flexible work options in the Group's biannual people and culture survey.
-It excludes Aussie Home Loans, Bankwest, and ASB businesses in New Zealand, and businesses in Indonesia, China and Vietnam.
-Employees who have accessed parental leave Number of employees eligible for parental leave benefit who had started primary or secondary carer parental leave during the reporting period, as recorded in the Group's human resources system.
-It excludes Aussie Home Loans, and ASB businesses in New Zealand and employees of discontinued operations.
-Employees who have returned from parental leave and are still employed after 12 months Number of employees who returned from a period of primary or secondary carer parental leave in the prior year and were still employed after 12 months within the reporting period, as recorded in the Group's human resources system.
-Excludes parental leave recorded prior to the introduction of a new HR System (2 March 2018) and employees that returned to a major business or subsidiary that is now a discontinued operation (refer to Note 11.3 on page 258 in the Financial Report for details on discontinued operations).
-Also excludes Aussie Home Loans and ASB businesses in New Zealand.
-Employees working part-time or job sharing The proportion of employees as at 30 June who are employed on a part-time or job share basis, as a percentage of permanent employees (full-time, part-time, job share or on extended leave).
-Employment type The number of Australian employees as at 30 June who are permanent employees working in full-time, part-time or casual positions, including job share or on extended leave.
-It excludes ASB businesses in New Zealand, fixed contractors and contingent workers.
-Environmental, Social and Governance (ESG) training Number of employees who have completed ESG learning modules, as recorded in CBA's learning management system (PeopleLink) as at 30 June, measured by headcount.
-This metric excludes Aussie Home Loans, Bankwest and ASB businesses in New Zealand.
-Escalated complaints to an external dispute resolution (EDR) scheme Number of complaints escalated to an EDR scheme for the Group, excluding Bankwest and ASB businesses in New Zealand.
-This includes complaints that have been through the Bank's internal dispute resolution process and have been escalated to an EDR scheme.
-FY19 has been restated based on an estimate modelled on the percentage of these complaints in FY20, and to exclude Bankwest.
-These complaints are recorded in the Group's feedback management system (Firstpoint) and are managed by Group Customer Relations.
-EDR schemes include, but are not limited to, the Australian Financial Complaints Authority (AFCA) and the Office of the Australian Information Commissioner (OAIC).
-Female Directors on Board The number of female Directors as a percentage of the number of Directors on the Board as at 30 June.
-Forgone revenue Forgone revenue consists of the aggregate value of fee-free or discounted CBA products and services during the reporting period for customers who have been assessed as low income earners, in vulnerable circumstances or not-for-profit organisations.
-It relates to monthly account and transaction fees only and does not include discounts on interest rates.
-Fuels - natural gas, diesel and transport Energy from the use of natural gas and diesel in retail and commercial operations, and transport fuels, under CBA's operational control during the reporting period.
-Full-time equivalent employees (FTE) Total FTE of the Group (excluding CBA employees based in New Zealand) by geographical work locations as at 30 June.
-FTE includes full-time, part-time, job share employees, employees on extended leave and contractors.
-One full-time role is equal to 38 working hours per week.
+Metric Description Employees who identify as having a disability The proportion of employees that had not limited to, physical or intellect people and culture survey.
+It excl Zealand, and businesses in Indones Employees who identify as LGBTI The proportion of employees that is or other, by nominating one or more survey.
+It excludes Aussie Home Lo in Indonesia, China, Vietnam and Si Employees with caring responsibilities The proportion of employees that has not limited to, caring for elderly, chil people and culture survey.
+It exclud Zealand.
+Employees working flexibly The proportion of employees that Group's biannual people and cultu businesses in New Zealand, and bu Employees who have accessed parental leave Number of employees eligible for p parental leave during the reporting excludes Aussie Home Loans, and operations.
+Employees who have returned from parental leave and are still employed after 12 months Number of employees who returned prior year and were still employed Group's human resources system.
+If HR System (2 March 2018) and em a discontinued operation (refer to discontinued operations).
+Also exclu Employees working part-time or job sharing The proportion of employees as at a percentage of permanent employee Employment type The number of Australian employ full-time, part-time or casual position businesses in New Zealand, fixed ca Environmental, Social and Governance (ESG) training Number of employees who have c management system (PeopleLink) Aussie Home Loans, Bankwest and Escalated complaints to an external dispute resolution (EDR) scheme Number of complaints escalated to businesses in New Zealand.
+This dispute resolution process and hav based on an estimate modelled o Bankwest.
+These complaints are re and are managed by Group Custo Australian Financial Complaints A Commissioner (OAIC).
+Female Directors on Board The number of female Directors a 30 June.
+Forgone revenue Forgone revenue consists of the services during the reporting period in vulnerable circumstances or r transaction fees only and does not i Fuels - natural gas, diesel and transport Energy from the use of natural gas a under CBA's operational control dur Full-time equivalent employees (FTE) Total FTE of the Group (excluding locations as at 30 June.
+FTE inc extended leave and contractors.
+On nave selected one or more of the disability conditions (including, but ctual conditions, vision impairment, etc.) in the Group's biannual cludes Aussie Home Loans, Bankwest, ASB businesses in New esia.